dainst/arachnefrontend/docs/testing_the_user_interface.md

 ## Auto-Test Runner

-At the root of the repo there is a little bash script which sets up the necessary environment for the UI tests and then runs first the unit tests and second the UI tests.
+At the root of the repo there is a little bash script which sets up the necessary environment for the e2e tests and then runs first the unit tests and second the e2e tests.

 ```bash
 test/e2e/test.sh